 Do's and Don'ts

-- Check and double check to ensure there are no typographical errors.
+- Check and double check to ensure there are no typographical or grammatical errors.

 - List your jobs in reverse chronological order – current job first.